 The central portion of the project site was previously excavated up to 15 feet below original grade and the soil was removed from all but the outer edges of the parcel.
 The excavated materials were redeposited as part of the construction of the berm and embankments.
 The areas beneath the west side berm, north and east embankments, and part of the southern end of the project site were not excavated and are identified as having potentially intact undisturbed soil in these areas.
-148 As described in SEIR Chapter 2, Project Description, construction would require removal of the west side berm, and north and east embankments, with the soil redistributed and used as fill to raise the grade of the project site such that once constructed, the ground -floor levels of the buildings, pathways, and roadways would match the grades of adjacent areas along each side of the site.
+129 As described in SEIR Chapter 2, Project Description, construction would require removal of the west side berm, and north and east embankments, with the soil redistributed and used as fill to raise the grade of the project site such that once constructed, the ground -floor levels of the buildings, pathways, and roadways would match the grades of adjacent areas along each side of the site.
 This would occur prior to excavation for the proposed building foundations.
-Excavation for Blocks C, D, E, F, and G at the center of the site for both project options would go to a depth of approximately 5 feet below grade and would take place within the fill that has been distributed on the site.
-A small portion of the easternmost excavation area for Blocks C and E would be within previously undisturbed areas under the east embankment, and the lowest 3 to 4 feet of excavation could extend into undisturbed soil in the Colma formation.
+Excavation for Blocks C, D, E, F, and G at the center of the site for both project options would go to a depth of approximately 5 feet below grade and would take place within the fill that has been distributed on the side.
+A small portion of the easternmost excavation area for Blocks C and F would be within previously undisturbed areas under the east embankment, and the lowest 3 to 4 feet of excavation could extend into undisturbed soil in the Colma formation.
+130

 Along the western portion of the project site, Blocks TH-1, TH-2, and H for the Developer's Proposed Option and Blocks TH-1, TH-2, H, I, and J for the Additional Housing Option would be constructed within what is currently the footprint of the west side berm.
 The northern portion of Block G for both project options would be constructed within the north embankment footprint.
-After the west side berm and north
+After the west side berm and north embankment are removed, excavation for these blocks would go to a depth of approximately 5 feet below grade within previously undisturbed areas.